hopchouinard/Claraforge/why-it-works/META-WhyItWorks_LearningModel.md

 ## 8. Final Rally

-Tools age. **Learning systems evolve.** Claraverse eats feedback for breakfast and spits out smarter defaults by lunch.
+Tools age. **Learning systems evolve.** Claraforge eats feedback for breakfast and spits out smarter defaults by lunch.
 Fork it, feed it data, and watch both of you get sharper every release cycle.

 *Your brain upgrades daily—your repo should too.*